 Often, Columbus is presented as a poster child for all that’s wrong with Christianity and the Christian west.
 He was a Western “capitalist” colonizer who promoted the Crusades.
-In addition, he represents the evils of Christianity.
 Some think he represents Christianity’s greedy, dominating, enslaving, misogynistic, egoistic, homophobic, ethnocentrist and xenocentrist tendencies.
 Wait, is this true?
 Also, how ought we judge Christianity?
 In addition, what can we learn from Columbus’ successes and failures?

 From the nineteenth century Washington Irving’s innocuous veneration of Columbus to the twentieth century Howard Zinn’s scathing criticisms of Columbus, we are all left scratching our heads; what is truth?
 In addition, we are tossed many outlier curve balls, such as the claim that the Admiral was a double agent for Portuguese to sabotage Spain.